bwarren2/cookiecutter-simple-django/README.md

 The `testing.py` module is loaded automatically after `base.py` and `local.py` every time you run `python ./manage.py test`.

-### Apps

-The `apps` folder should contain all your local django apps, this is to keep the structure of the project clean.

-When it's time to `python ./manage.py startapp <name>`, just move the generated module to `apps`.
-If you want to know why this works, just take a look at the line:

-    sys.path.insert(0, root('apps'))

-in `settings/base.py`.

 # Done!

 Now, it's time to write the code!!!